Adamant-im/adamant-notificationService/README.md

 ## My own iOS app and ANS server
 If you are building your own iOS ADAMANT application and want to use your own ANS server, you will need to:
 1. Register ADAMANT account for ANS.
 Just a regular 'U' account.
 2. In iOS source code, type your ANS account's address and public key in AdamantResources struct.
-It is located in AppDelegate.swift.
 3. In ANS config, type in your ANS account's address and private key.
 See **Configuration** section bellow for more info.
 4. To create pfx certificate with ECDsa private key, first, create a key and download it from your [Apple Developer page](https://developer.apple.com/account/ios/authkey/).
 Put it in some folder.
 Open Terminal, navigate to this folder, and type:
 ```bash